rubenarakelyan/wackomenace.co.uk/src/content/info/blogroll.md

 * [The GitHub Blog](https://github.blog)
 * [Thurrott.com](https://www.thurrott.com)

-All these blogs are also available as an [OPML file](/blogroll/rubenarakelyan.opml) to import into your favourite feed reader.
+All these blogs are also available as an [OPML file](/blogroll/rubenarakelyan.opml) and [JSON-WF file](/blogroll/rubenarakelyan.json) to import into your favourite feed reader.

 More generally, I get my news from trusted outlets, mainly the [BBC](https://www.bbc.co.uk/news) and [Financial Times](https://www.ft.com).